matitaviola/SE2_Thesis-Management/retrospectives/demo4_w_TD.md

 Nothing, this time we estimated everything correctly.

 - What lessons did you learn (both positive and negative) in this sprint?
-Despite tests looks exaustive, bugs still may be present.
+Despite tests looking exaustive, bugs still may be present.

 - Which improvement goals set in the previous retrospective were you able to achieve?
 Not underestimating manual testing (for E-to-E testing).